Itchy Dog: Causes and Natural Treatments

 If you live in an arid, dry climate, your dog’s skin may simply be reacting to the lack of moisture, or you may not be providing enough fresh water to keep your dog hydrated and their skin nourished.

 There’s a possibility that your dog’s itchy skin is caused by an overactive or underactive thyroid.
-Your thyroid helps regulate hormones, which help keep the skin healthy.
+Your thyroid helps regulate hormones that help keep the skin healthy.
 If your dog is also lethargic, inactive, or is losing and gaining weight, a thyroid disorder may be the cause.
 If you suspect this is the case, it’s time to make a visit to a holistic veterinarian.

 While you’ll want to find creams and shampoos that help alleviate the symptoms, treating itching as a surface-level issue probably won’t solve the problem permanently.
 You’ll want to look at the bigger picture.